 Animal Kingdom Adventures

 Animal Kingdom was another highlight.
-Covering 580 acres, it’s the largest Disney park in the world and it feels like it.
+Covering 580 acres, Animal Kingdom is the largest Disney park in the world, and its vastness is palpable.
 From safari rides to immersive environments, it’s a celebration of nature and conservation.
 Walt Disney’s love of the natural world is clear everywhere you look.

 Discovering Disney World Florida at 26